The Phase Space for the Einstein-Yang-Mills Equations and the First Law of Black Hole Thermodynamics: The Hamiltonian

 for all $Z\in T_{G}\mathcal{F}$. \end{theorem} \begin{proof} This is equivalent to the statement that the formal adjoint of $D\Phi_G$, given in section \ref{Sconstraint}, is indeed the adjoint.
 We simply must demonstrate the boundary terms at infinity arising from integration by parts do indeed vanish.
 These boundary terms are given by

 The boundary terms have been expressed as two separate divergences corresponding to their decay rates at infinity - this distinction will be important later.
 Note, these divergences do indeed make sense as boundary integrals at inifinity in the usual (trace) sense, (see \cite{phasespace} - Lemma 4.3 and Lemma 4.4).
 Formally, we consider an exhaustion of $\mathcal{M}$ by compact sets $\mathcal{M}_k$ with smooth boundary, and take the limit of the boundary integrals as $k\rightarrow\infty$.
-For convenience, we choose the exhaustion to be euclidean balls near infinity and consider the limit of integrals on spheres.\\ Lemma 4.4 of \cite{phasespace} gives us the estimate
+For convenience, we choose the exhaustion to be euclidean balls near infinity and consider the limit of integrals on spheres.